 - Form I-751, Petition to Remove Conditions on Residence, to remove conditions on a Green Card obtained through marriage

-- Form I-829, Petition by Entrepreneur to Remove Conditions, to remove conditions on a Green Card obtained through financial investment in a U.S. business.
+- I-829, Petition by Investor to Remove Conditions on Permanent Resident Status, to remove conditions on a Green Card obtained through financial investment in a U.S. business.

 If you need evidence of your lawful permanent resident status while waiting to receive a replacement Green Card, we may issue you an Alien Documentation, Identification & Telecommunications (ADIT) stamp after you file this form.
 Additionally, if you applied for naturalization at least six months before your Green Card expired, you may be able to receive an ADIT stamp instead of filing a Form I-90.
 If you need assistance, contact the USCIS Contact Center.

 As a lawful permanent resident, you must have a valid, unexpired Permanent Resident Card or equivalent document with you at all times.
 Applying for naturalization does not change this requirement.

 02/27/17.
 We will publish a new edition of this form soon.
 In the meantime, you may file using the 02/27/17 edition.
 You can find the edition date at the bottom of the page on the form and instructions.

 You have two options for filing your Form I-90 application with USCIS:

 - By mail (paper).

 To file online, visit the Log in to Online Filing page.

 You cannot file your Form I-90 online if you are applying for a fee waiver.